shayanderson/lark-framework/README.md

 > In the example above if the schema rule `notEmpty` is not used before the `schema:array` or `schema:object` property, and the array of arrays or objects is empty, no rules will be validated/asserted.

-> Partial documents are not allowed inside nested schema objects or arrays
+> Partial documents are not allowed inside nested schema objects or arrays.

 ### Assert Callback